sr99622/libonvif/README.md

 <h3>Mac</h3>

-Build a virtual machine using [UTM](https://mac.getutm.app/) and fill it out.
-From the $HOME directory in the vm do
+Build a virtual machine using [UTM](https://mac.getutm.app/).
+From the terminal in the vm do

 ```
 git